 Our faith is constantly being focused by the Holy Spirit.
 We are believers; not doubters and we are in search of answers, not questions.
 We desire to be doers of the Word, not hearers only.
 We want our lives to be a testimony of his faithfulness.

 Dr. Larry Yates is a Minister, Author and Bible Teacher and with Doctorates in Theology, Religion. and Ministry.
-He is President of Cypress Bible Institute and Seminary in Mineola, TX as well as on the Board of the International Apostolic University-London, in the UK.
+He is President of Mineola Bible Institute and Seminary in Mineola, TX as well as on the Board of the International Apostolic University-London, in the UK.
 Additionally, he is a member of the International Apostolic Council.

 We desire not only to see believers live victoriously, but to help them become rooted and grounded enough in God’s Word to reach out and teach others these same principles